 Puerto Rico is facing a growing animal welfare crisis: Many individuals vacating the island after Hurricane Maria have had to leave their pets behind, adding to the population of unowned animals currently estimated at more than 300,000 dogs and one million cats.
 Zoonotic diseases like leptospirosis are spreading, posing a threat to both animal and human populations and veterinary resources on the island are already stretched beyond capacity, particularly given the extreme levels of poverty across the island.

-We responded to this crisis by establishing Spayathon for Puerto Rico, a coalition of 26 national and international groups coming together for the first time to spay, neuter and vaccinate at least 20,000 dogs and cats across the island.
+We responded to this crisis by establishing SpayathonTM for Puerto Rico, a coalition of 26 national and international groups coming together for the first time to spay, neuter and vaccinate at least 30,000 dogs and cats across the island.
 Spayathon is founded on a historic agreement signed by the Humane Society of the United States with the Puerto Rico government, Veterinary Association and Veterinary Board, allowing teams of high-quality, high-volume spay/neuter veterinarians to practice on the island for the first time ever.

-Since the launch of Spayathon, and in conjunction with other HSUS-sponsored spay/neuter clinics, 15,561 pets have been altered and vaccinated across the island at no cost to their owners.
+Since the launch of Spayathon, and in conjunction with other HSUS-sponsored spay/neuter clinics, approximately 25,000 pets have been altered and vaccinated across the island at no cost to their owners.
 Moreover, each of those animals was vaccinated against diseases that could pose a pressing danger to the human population, like rabies and leptospirosis.
-Longer term, Spayathon will provide specialized high quality, high volume, spay/neuter training for approximately 100 veterinarians and technicians across the island.
+Longer term, Spayathon will provide specialized high quality, high volume, spay/neuter training, provided by the ASPCA, for approximately 100 veterinarians and technicians across the island.

 All of the surgical equipment and supplies purchased in connection with Spayathon will be donated to trained veterinarians, allowing Puerto Rico to establish its own spay/neuter infrastructure for the first time.
 What’s more, data collected from the pet owners served during Spayathon will contribute to the knowledge base of academicians and advocates worldwide.